dopreo/golden-retriever-docs/README.md

 This extension is released under the MIT License.

 ---

+Great thanks to postman team introducing newman, it is used for tests compatibility.

 <a href="https://www.flaticon.com/free-icons/golden-retriever" title="golden retriever icons">Golden retriever icons created by Maxim Kulikov - Flaticon</a>